mk-fg/games/factorio/Moon_Logic/README.md

     - [Switch Button](https://mods.factorio.com/mod/Switch_Button-1_0) - On/Off switch with configurable signal.

-        Kinda like [Pushbutton](https://mods.factorio.com/mod/pushbutton), but signal is persistent, not just pulse, which is easiler to work with from any kind of delayed checks.
+        Kinda like [Pushbutton](https://mods.factorio.com/mod/pushbutton), but signal is persistent, not just pulse, which is easier to work with from any kind of delayed checks.
         Works from anywhere on the radar-covered map (flip with E key).
         Don't forget to bind a hotkey to change its signal, as [it defaults to none and won't enable without it](https://mods.factorio.com/mod/Switch_Button-1_0/discussion/5f53449361f20f06a85aac9f).